mrhorrocks/portfolio24/content/blog/2024-01-09-about-this-portfolio.md

 ### Netlify

-* Very easy to deploy to.
-Just push to the main branch of your target repository.
-* Free
+* Easy deployment workflow through continuous deployment
 * Easy to configure
 * Serverless for app speed
-* Cloud hosted
+* In the Cloud
-* Continuous deployment made easy
 * CMS authentication

 - - -